AllanKirui/vue-movies/README.md

 ---

-While I was finishing up the project, I thought it would be a great idea if I stored the **app's states** to the browser's **Local Storage**.
+While I was finishing up the project, I thought it would be a great idea if I stored the app's states to the browser's local storage.

-The reason behind this was mainly to enhance the user experience i.e., if a user last visited the **TV Shows** side of the site, then revisited the site later, they would be directed to the _last active side_ they were on.
+The reason behind this was mainly to enhance the user experience i.e., if a user last visited the TV Shows side of the site, then revisited the site later, they would be directed to the _last active side_ they were on.
 Not only would they get redirected to the _last active side_, but also to the category they last viewed.

-Here's a snippet of the code from `main.js`, where I've set the App's routing configuration.
-I retrieve the stored **app states** from **Local Storage** and set the path to load if the user enters something like _vue-movies/_ in the URL with nothing after the backslash.
+Here's a snippet of the code from `main.js`, where I've set the app's routing configuration.
+I retrieve the stored app states from local storage and set the path to load if the user enters something like _/vue-movies/_ in the URL with nothing after the backslash.

 ```javascript
 const setRedirectPath = () => {